zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 The twins were back.
 "Listen, we're going down the middle of the train -- Lee Jordan's got a giant tarantula down there."
 "Right," mumbled Ron.
 "Harry," said the other twin, "did we introduce ourselves?
-Fred and

-George Weasley.
+Fred and George Weasley.
 And this is Ron, our brother.
 See you later, then.

 77

 "Bye," said Harry and Ron.
 The twins slid the compartment door shut behind them.
 "Are you really Harry Potter?"
-Ron blurted out.
+Ron ==blurted out.==

 Harry nodded.
 "Oh -well, I thought it might be one of Fred and George's jokes," said Ron.
 "And have you really got -- you know..."